Opposite Is Not Different: The Cosine-Similarity Bug in CLIP and Contrastive Learning

 dim span(u, v)

 Drag the green tip around the unit circle.
-When v lines up with ±u (cos θ = ±1), the span of (u, v) collapses to a single line — the two vectors are linearly dependent.
+When v lines up with ±u (cos θ = ±1), the span of (u, v) collapses to a single line, the two vectors are linearly dependent.
 Anywhere else, the span fills the plane and the dimension is 2.
 The two cases that look 'most different' on the cosine axis (the parallel and antiparallel snap-points) are the two cases where the span is degenerate.
 Orthogonality is the configuration that actually carries new information.

 The information argument is the cleanest way to see it.
-Define directional mutual information as Idir(u;v)=cos2θI_\text{dir}(\mathbf{u}; \mathbf{v}) = \cos^2 \theta — the fraction of v\mathbf{v}‘s variance explained by u\mathbf{u}.
+As a working measure for this post (not an established quantity, but a natural one), define the directional information Idir(u;v)=cos2θI_\text{dir}(\mathbf{u}; \mathbf{v}) = \cos^2 \theta, the fraction of v\mathbf{v}‘s variance explained by u\mathbf{u}.
 Both parallel and antiparallel give cos2=1\cos^2 = 1: each one is reconstructable from the other up to a sign.
 Only orthogonality gives cos2=0\cos^2 = 0: neither carries any information about the other.

 — cos θ ‒ ‒ cos² θ (shared info) ···· 1 − cos² θ (independence) θ = 90°

 Three quantities on the cosine axis.
 The similarity cos θ (accent solid) bottoms out at 180°.
-Shared information cos²θ (dashed) is the actual redundancy measure — it is maximized at both 0° and 180°, so 'opposite' and 'identical' are equally redundant.
+Shared information cos²θ (dashed) is the actual redundancy measure, it is maximized at both 0° and 180°, so 'opposite' and 'identical' are equally redundant.
 The independence curve 1 − cos²θ (dotted) peaks at exactly 90°.
 Drag along the chart to read the three values at any angle.

 The thesis in one line: